hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 *  Run clusterProfiler methods on significnat genes from pseudobulk DE analysis

 ## Functional analysis of differentially expressed genes
-In the workshop so far, we have run differential expression analysis using two different approaches:

-1. Using `FindMarkers()` and treating individual cells as replicates
-2. Aggregating counts from all cells in sample to run pseudobulk DE

-An overview of the comparison between results was provided in the [previous lesson](06_DE_comparisons.md).
-In this lesson we will take **the results from the pseudobulk DE** and run different **functional analysis** methods to obtain some biological insight.
 When it comes to functional analysis there are **various analyses** that can be done:

 - Determine whether there is enrichment of known biological functions, interactions, or pathways
 - Identify genes' involvement in novel pathways or networks by grouping genes together based on similar trends